 History of WOLF

-The genesis of WOLF lay in a realization and series of events that occurred in December 2004.
-At that time Julie Gilbert was leading the Magnolia Home Theatre initiative for Best Buy, now a $45 billion annual revenue consumer electronics and entertainment business.
-Since she had been leading the Magnolia initiative (which was designed for the high-end male customer market) Julie had become increasingly aware of the sea change that was taking place around women’s spending power.
-Simply put, as with every major industry around the globe, an overwhelming majority of purchases in Best Buy stores were being made by women.
+At the same time, she was visiting customers of high-end males and interviewing them and their wives, she had become increasingly aware of the sea change that was taking place around women’s influence and spending power.
+Simply put, as with every major industry around the globe, an overwhelming majority of purchases in Best Buy stores were being made by women no engagement or interaction process existed to bring their fresh ideas to life.

 "WOLF enables employees to be successful for WHO they are instead of IN SPITE of who they are," Former Best Buy CEO, 2006